xmeng1/shibboleth-identityprovider/custom/README.txt

        web/ - [Optional] Any web pages, images, JSPs, etc. that should be included with the war build.properties - [REQUIRED] build properties for your extension (see below for required and optional properties)

+The following directories are created, and destroyed, by the extension build process and as such developers should never rely on them: build, dist, doc/api.
+Any other directory may be created and bundled with the extension, the build process will simply ignore them.

 2.1 Steps for Using the Extensions Build Process
 I.  Create a directory under the custom directory with the structure mentioned above.
 Any